 - Chin Augmentation (Genioplasty)

 - Ear Pinning

-Am I a Good Candidate for Face Surgery?
+Am I a Suitable Candidate for Face Surgery?

-- A good candidate will not be a smoker.
+- A suitable candidate will not be a smoker

 - They will have good overall health

-- Furthermore, they will not suffer from medical conditions like diabetes, high blood pressure, bleeding disorder, heart disease, or depression.
+- Furthermore, they will not suffer from medical conditions like diabetes, high blood pressure, bleeding disorder or heart disease

-- Finally, a good candidate will not have other medical conditions that could impair healing or increase the risk of surgery
+- Finally, a suitable candidate will not have other medical conditions that could impair healing or increase the risk of surgery

 There are many options when it comes to face surgery.
 However, any type of facial surgery is designed to;

 - Either, may reduce excess skin along the jaw and jowls

 - May decrease the lines around your lower jowls, chin and lips

 - Or, may lift and tighten the deep facial muscles

 It is important to note that the outcomes of facial surgery are individual.
 Some may notice smaller, more subtle changes, while others will find the changes more extensive.